ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 The Council has oversight of town planning and zoning by-laws and the power to enact new bylaws.
 Zoning bylaws are one of the primary public policy tools that we have to guide and regulate land-use.
 Seemingly small changes can have large, long-lived impacts.

 Broadening the tax base with economic development has been a priority.
-New developments if done with a long-term view can potentially contribute to the vitality of Amherst, provide new affordable housing, and moderate the financial burden of current property tax payers while protecting our open spaces, farms and environment.
+New developments, if done with a long-term view and thoughtful design, can contribute to the vitality of Amherst, expand affordable housing, address climate change while protecting our open spaces, farms and environment.

-But we need to proceed in ways that enhance and build on the historic and educational assets of Amherst, strengthen our Amherst community, and celebrate or small town, quasi-rural quality of life.
+But we need to proceed in ways that enhance and build on the historic and educational assets of Amherst, strengthen our Amherst community, and celebrate our small town, quasi-rural quality of life.

 People move to Amherst seeking small-town charm, open-spaces, excellent schools and cultural events that would be rare in a town of our size without our colleges and university.
 To expand the town’s commercial tax base and nurture its cultural vitality, new development has to be physically attractive; it has to draw people to down-town and village centers; it has to include public spaces and sidewalks wide enough to meet and walk; and it has to support new businesses while sustaining existing ones in town.

-However, recently proposed zoning changes have emphasized density and growth without incorporating the broader vision and elements of planners that advocate “smart growth” and sustainability.
+Too often zoning changes emphasize density and growth without incorporating the broader vision and elements of planners that advocate “smart growth” and sustainability.
 Such efforts emphasize the importance of set-backs from the street for wide sidewalks and public spaces; providing space for retail and commercial in downtowns and village centers; ensuring that new multi-family housing includes open green-space; and that developments occur near public transit or provide easy access to food, services, and other necessities.

 Affordable Housing: The growth of the UMass student population without similarly rapid growth of housing on campus has resulted in a loss of affordable homes in neighborhoods for families and longer-term residents.
 Despite rapid growth of new apartment buildings, the high rents charged per bed, have put the apartments beyond the reach of moderate and lower-income workers and families.

-This year, the Council enacted an expanded Inclusionary Zoning bylaw that will require all new multi-unit buildings with 10 or more units to provide a share of “affordable” units.
+The Council enacted an expanded Inclusionary Zoning bylaw in 2022 that will require all new multi-unit buildings with 10 or more units to provide a share of “affordable” units.
 This means rents will be lower for those qualifying based on incomes that are below average.
 This is a step in the right direction.
-But more will need to be done – including keeping the pressure on UMass to expand its student housing supply.
+But more needs to be done – including pressure on UMass to expand its student housing supply.

-The Council will also need work with the Town Manager build on and expand efforts to forge partnerships with our two colleges and UMass that more equitably share the costs of sustaining Amherst municipal services and schools.
-The colleges’ and university’s tax-exempt status renders sixteen percent of Amherst’s land nontaxable.
-Updating agreements to address pressing Amherst needs could ease burdens on residents and businesses and support capital spending on schools, roads, parking and public works.
+The Council will need work with the Town Manager intensify efforts to forge partnerships with our two colleges and UMass that more equitably share the costs of sustaining Amherst municipal services and schools.
+The colleges’ and university’s tax-exempt status renders a high share of Amherst’s land nontaxable.
+Updating agreements to address pressing Amherst needs would ease burdens on residents and businesses and support capital spending on schools, roads, parking and public works.

 QUALITY OF LIFE